-If you experience unexpected circumstances which had an adverse impact on your ability to complete an assignment and submit it on time, you may apply for special consideration or a short extension of time.
+If you experience unexpected circumstances that impact your ability to complete an assignment, you can apply for special consideration or a short extension.

-Short extensions of time (maximum five (5) working days) for assessments can be applied for directly through your College Course and Unit Administrator (CUA) .
+You can apply for short extensions of time (maximum five (5) working days) for assessments through your College Course and Unit Administrator (CUA) .

 - unavoidable work commitments